 Retiring labor-intensive aircraft, such as the Airbus A300, DC-9, and Boeing 737/747 classics, will help decrease maintenance labor hours per aircraft by 12% for narrowbodies and 25% for widebodies, according to AeroStrategy.
 The consulting firm says the 787 and A350XWB will not impact the MRO market much by 2018 because “they will only represent 5% of events at this time.”
 AeroStrategy predicts the decreasing man-hour requirements could affect the amount of airframe heavy maintenance ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Heavy Maintenance May Migrate From North America To Asia".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Heavy Maintenance May Migrate From North America To Asia".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.